 If the web application was configured to use Windows Workflow Foundation or SQL Membership provider module, you need to deploy the Windows Workflow Foundation and the SQL Membership provider database schema manually.
 The Initialize-EPiDatabase cmdlet does not install these.

 Consider the following recommendations:

-- When upgrading, you should never directly access the tables or stored procedures in the database, or create custom tables that interfere with the tables created by Optimizely CMS.
-You should always use the documented API instead, because backwards compatibilty on the database level is not guaranteed.
+- When upgrading, you should never directly access the tables or stored procedures in the database, or create custom tables that interfere with the tables created by CMS.
+You should always use the documented API instead, because backwards compatibility on the database level is not guaranteed.

 - When you run an SQL Server in production, create a maintenance plan for the database including backup, checking database consistency, and rebuilding indexes.
 Performance of the database degrades over time if you do not create a maintenance plan, especially if indexes are never rebuilt since the query speed degrades as new content is added.
 For information, see Maintenance Plans (Microsoft).